brettstack/civ6-play-by-cloud-turn-notifier/README.md

 2. Copy the webhook URL and slap it on the end of this URL https://civ.halfstack.software?discordWebhookUrl=DISCORD_WEBHOOK_URL
 3. Paste that URL into the Civ6 settings

+## Testing

+### Sending a test request to the service

+1. Copy `.env.sample` to a `.env` file in the root directory and update it with your Discord Webhook URL
+2. Run `node packages/webhook/scripts/send-webhook-request.js`

 ## Setup

 # Domain